genomicsclass/leanpub/manuscript/random_variables.md

 GM070683.)
 We will import the data into R and explain random variables and null distributions using R programming.

-[CHECK] If you have the file in your working directory, you can read it with just one line:
+If you already downloaded the `femaleMiceWeights` file and it your working directory, you can read it into R with just one line:

 ```r